Koichi-Hatake/DeepLearningAndroid/README.md

 This is to predict handwritten input of numbers by learning result of MNIST.

 ## Description
+This is the easiest sample Android application to learn first step of machine larning by Neural Network Libraries (https://nnabla.org/).
+As in many cases doing so, this application uses MNIST dataset as learning data.
+You can create your own neural network easily by Neural Network Console (https://dl.sony.com/ja/), and can verify the neural network performance in this application.
+In this case, since this application uses handwritten number as input, you may be able to find weaknesses in your network.

 ## Screen shot
 (1). ![1st_step](https://user-images.githubusercontent.com/45664722/50549678-7e05f400-0ca4-11e9-9d5e-758395e79d51.png)  (2). ![2nd_step](https://user-images.githubusercontent.com/45664722/50549681-83633e80-0ca4-11e9-9c29-9553d95774d6.png)